-legal functioning of the government are revealed to be deficient, the process of evaluating and choosing which myths to support or reject becomes in itself a political act.
-This point was perhaps most eloquently articulated by President Lincoln, who in the depths of the Civil War noted in his Second Annual Message to Congress that
+Moreover, in moments of deep social crisis, where institutional and political arrangements previously considered necessary for the day-to-day legal functioning of the government are revealed to be deficient, the process of evaluating and choosing which myths to support or reject becomes in itself a political act.329 This point was perhaps most eloquently articulated by President Lincoln in his Second Annual Message to Congress delivered in the depths of the Civil War:

-The dogmas of the quiet past are inadequate to the stormy present.
-The occasion is piled high with difficulty, and we must rise with the occasion.
-As our case is new, so we must think anew and act anew.
-We must disenthrall ourselves, and then we shall save our country.
+The dogmas of the quiet past, are inadequate to the stormy present.
+The occasion is piled high with difficulty, and we must rise-with the occasion.
+As our case is new, so we must think anew, and act anew.
+We must disenthrall ourselves, and then we shall save our country.330

-Indeed, it was out of a similar deep concern that Thurman Arnold in 1936 wrote to Harold Laski indicating that he was

-[L]ooking for symbols to put a different class of politicians in power.
-Not a set of brighter or more intellectual politicians, because I doubt the efficacy of reason in political action, but a set of people with a different kind of objective.252
+It was out of a similar deep concern that Thurman Arnold in 1936 wrote to Harold Laski indicating that he was: "[L]ooking for symbols to put a different class of politicians in power.
+Not a set of brighter or more intellectual politicians, because I doubt the efficacy of reason in political action, but a set of people with a different kind of objective."331

-Recently, the global impact of the 'Green New Deal' resolution introduced by freshman congresswoman Alexandria Ocasio-Cortez, as well as the viral popularity of the previously obscure heterodox school of macroeconomic thought known as Modern Monetary Theory (MMT), 253 has underscored the public's growing appetite for bold, new macroeconomic narratives on a scale similar to that of the Civil War and the original New Deal.
+Recent political developments, including the COVID-19 pandemic, the rise of the global "Green New Deal" movement, and the viral popularity of the previously obscure school of economic thought known as Modern Monetary Theory ("MMT"),332 underscore the public's growing appetite for bold, new macroeconomic